DataDog/dd-trace-dotnet/README.md

 # dd-trace-csharp

-**Datadog .NET APM is currently in Alpha**
+**Datadog .NET APM is currently in Alpha and is not recommended for use in production.**

-Tracing for .NET is Alpha and it is not recommended to be used in production.
 Please [check our documentation](https://docs.datadoghq.com/tracing/setup/dotnet) for more details.

 ## What is Datadog APM?